 If you are looking for the best food for strong bones, here are my tips on what you should take and avoid.
 We wrote this guide for people with weaker bone popularly known as Osteoporosis.

-Osteoporosis, mostly commonly referred to as “thinning of the bones”, is a disease in which bone mineral density is reduced.
+Osteoporosis, most commonly referred to as “thinning of the bones”, is a disease in which bone mineral density is reduced.
 This can cause the bone become brittle and fragile and easily fractured.
-Although, there is no cure for it, but it can be prevented.
-Healthy diets along with weight bearing exercise are key factors in the prevention and treatment of osteoporosis.
-Below are the list of foods to eat and avoid during this disease.
+Although there is no cure for it, it can be prevented.
+Healthy diets along with weight-bearing exercise are key factors in the prevention and treatment of osteoporosis.
+Below is the list of foods to eat and avoid during this disease.

 Why Your Bones Could be Fragile or Weak:

 Osteoporosis, “the silent thief as you age”, occurs when there is an imbalance between new bone formation and old bone reabsorption.
 The body may fail to form enough new bones, or too much old bones may be reabsorbed, or both.
 Two essential minerals for normal bone formation are calcium and phosphate.

 Osteoporosis can affect men and women.
 It’s more common in older people, but it can also affect young people.
 Below are the causes of this disease.

 Women are more at risk of developing osteoporosis than men because the hormone changes that occur in the menopause directly affect bone density.
 The female hormone oestrogen is essential for healthy bones.
 After the menopause, oestrogen levels fall.
 This can lead to a rapid decrease in bone density.
 Women are at even greater risk of developing osteoporosis if they have:

 - An early menopause (before the age of 45)

 - A hysterectomy (removal of the womb) before the age of 45, particularly when the ovaries are also removed

 - Absent periods for more than six months as a result of over-exercising or too much dieting.